 The gallbladder is a key component of the digestive tract.
 The gallbladder stores bile which is produced by the liver.
 Bile helps with the digestion of fatty acids.
 Removing the gallbladder does not halt the liver from creating the bile required to digest fats.
 Rather than being stored in the gut, the bile will trickle to your digestive tract, forming gallstones.

 Gallstones are common and affect at least 1/4 of obese individuals.
-This is because of the extremely high cholesterol levels.
+This is because of the extremely high cholesterol and fat levels.
 In many cases, gallstones become so bad that they need to be surgically removed.

-After weight loss surgery, gallstones form because of rapid weight loss generated from bariatric procedures like gastric bypass or gastric sleeve surgery.
-Other bariatric surgeries additionally alter your gut, the principal organ of the body which absorbs nutrients and calories from foods and drinks.
+After weight loss surgery, gallstones form because of rapid weight loss generated from bariatric procedures like laparoscopic gastric bypass or gastric sleeve surgery.

 Bariatric surgery is so effective because it changes or at least disrupts the digestion process so that food is not broken down and absorbed as originally intended.
 A decline in the number of calories and nutrients consumed enables individuals to shed weight and lessen their risk of obesity-related health dangers or disorders.